Climate Quebec

 Due to its size, latitude and position at the eastern end of the North American continent, Quebec is subject to significant temperature variations: long, harsh winters (down to -25°C) and short, hot summers (20-30°C or more), characteristic of a continental climate with a wide temperature range.
 However, climatic variations are noticeable: the regions near the St. Lawrence enjoy a more temperate and humid climate, but as you move northwards, winters become icy and summers cooler (subarctic and arctic climates), although the temperature gap between seasons remains (in Inuit territory: average of around 11°C in July, average of around -23°C in January).

-Precipitation is most abundant below the 51st parallel, covering almost the entire inhabited area of Quebec, from James Bay south to the Gulf of St. Lawrence.
+Precipitation is much more abundant below the 51st parallel, covering almost the entire inhabited area of Quebec, from James Bay south to the Gulf of St. Lawrence.
 Rain, snow and hail total an average of 1,000 mm annually, nearly three-quarters of which falls as rain.
 The humid climate of the southern St. Lawrence and Atlantic fringe results in a heavy, muggy atmosphere in summer, and heavy snow, fog and storms in winter.
 As you move northwards, precipitation decreases, reaching just 500 mm annually in the polar climate of the tundra.

 Wind chill and humidex: what are they?